How to Apply as a Non-Degree Student

 Senior Citizens who wish to audit classes as non-matriculated student on a tuition-free, space-available basis please visit How to Apply as a Senior Citizen.

 Students not currently enrolled at other CUNY schools must apply for non-degree status using our Non-Degree Application.
 Applications are processed as they are received.
 To ensure that your application will be processed in a timely manner, please complete all sections and submit by the application deadlines.
 We encourage you to apply as soon as possible to be eligible for classes as they fill up quick.
-Non-degree students can apply for all semesters (fall, winter, spring, summer)
+Non-degree students can apply for all semesters (fall, winter, spring, summer).
+A non-refundable processing fee of $65 is required to process this application.
+Based on the latest Coronavirus guidance, the QCC Office of Admissions is working remotely.
+To assist students with their applications, our office will process your application and add the $65 to your account.
+In short, you do not need to submit the $65 in person or by mail.

 All students applying for non-degree status must demonstrate college readiness prior to class registration.
 The following documentation can be submitted to assess proficiency.